blu35creen/blu35creen/README.md

 I am also a nerd who teaches Scratch and Python and Excel and, on occasion and when pressed, Microsoft Word.

-I also draw.
-A lot.
-With my iPad.
-That profile picture is my work.
+I also dabble in art and design, because it makes my work as a web developer better, and I believe in nice things.

 Pleased to meet you!